-I have decided to publish my fourth book in the form of protected webpages accessed via a subscription.
+I have decided to publish my fourth book in the form of protected web pages accessed via a subscription.
 I hope that more quant traders will follow this route.
 I offer a few explanations below for my decision based on my experience with book publishing.

 What you will read below are hard-learned lessons that can save you a lot of valuable time and money.

 My first three books were great successes.
-Especially the second book on the subject of stock trading with price patterns was a best seller in my publisher’s website for several weeks.
+Especially the second book on the subject of stock trading with price patterns was a best seller on my publisher’s website for several weeks.
 I have a lot of experience dealing with book publishers.
-When I announced that I was writing a book on price patterns in a conference some years ago, two publishers went on a bidding war on the spot regarding the advance and royalty level.
+When I announced that I was writing a book on price patterns at a conference some years ago, two publishers went into a bidding war on the spot regarding the advance and royalty level.
 I went with the highest bidder but as I found out later that did not matter.
 You may get ripped off no matter what.
 Here is why:

 Royalties are based on gross sales, not on a minimum price per unit

 Book publishers will pay you based on gross sales.
 They will refuse to set a minimum price per unit because if they do that they cannot make any money from you.
 Then, they often do wholesales to bookstores around the world at a price of a few dollars per unit.
 You may end up getting almost nothing.
 Here is a real example:

 One of my publishers sold my book wholesale for $1 to bookstores in the Far East.
 Some of these bookstores sold the book for as much as $100.
 However, I received 18 cents royalty per book.
 I called a few of the bookstores to ask about this discrepancy and they hung up on me even after I said that I am one of the authors of books they were selling for $100.
 I then suspected that the publisher was ripping me off by having a private contract with the sellers.
 I went to a law office and they asked me for a $30,000 advance just to start an investigation.

 You will never have control over what the publisher does